kavon-naziri/cse15l-lab-reports/lab_report_2.md

 - The instance variable numMessages increments from 1 to 2 and the the instance variable messages becomes "1.
 Hello\n2.
 How+are+you\n"

 ### Part 2

+Path to private key for my SSH key for loggin into ieng6 on my machine:
 ![Image](cse15l_lab2_ss2-1.png)

+Path to public key for my SSH key for logging into ieng6 on ieng6-202:
 ![Image](cse15l_lab2_ss2-2.png)

+Logging into ieng6 without being asked for a passowrd:
 ![Image](cse15l_lab2_ss2-3.png)

 ### Part 3

+Something I learned in the week 3 lab which I did not know before was the use of the scp and mkdir terminal commands.
+The mkdir command is used to make directories.
+In the week 3 lab, mkdir was used to make a .ssh directory where my SSH key could be stored. scp, meaning "secure copy" allows for the secure transfer of files or directories between two locations.
+In the week 3 lab, the scp command was used to securely transfer my public SSH key to the ieng6 machine.